This programme is aimed at school leavers who do not meet the entry

 The Pearson BTEC Level 1 Introductory Diploma has been designed to maximise opportunities for learners to progress by focusing on the development of transferable and sector-related skills.
 It is also unique in the broadness of its scope in terms of the areas of the engineering world it covers.

-Learners will complete six sector-based units covering:
+Learners will complete a number of sector-based units covering:

 - mechanical fitting & manufacture

 - fabrication & welding

 - computer-aided design

 Not only are the units designed to give learners an insight into each sector, they also focus on developing transferable skills such as self-evaluation & improvement, inspection of manufactured components, self-management, safe working, presentation & communication skills, and customer interaction skills.
 Alongside these sector-based units are four soft-skills units covering organsation, personal progression, teamwork and research skills.